sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - it is more like an interface for the host
 - and switch for the namespace they can connect to

-## connect the ns to the bridge network
+connect the ns to the bridge network:

 - connect all ns to the briddge